|Router Security||Bad Neighbors||

 A more drastic way to lower the transmission power is to use access points.
 These are Wi-Fi transmitters connected to the router by Ethernet cable.
 Since they can get closer to where you are, they can use a lower power setting.
 The same applies to a mesh networking router system, as long as it supports an Ethernet connection between the main router and the assorted mesh points (the technical term for this being "backhaul").
 Running Ethernet cables is, of course, not always an option.

 Update May 29, 2020: To really block the signal from a neighbor, a reader (thanks Mike) suggested using a foil parabolic reflector on the router's antenna and point it away from your neighbor.
 This requires the router to have an exposed rod antenna.
-As an example, see the Ez-12 Parabolic Reflector Template and a picture of what it looks like.
+As an example, see the Ez-12 Parabolic Reflector Template.

 NOT FOOLPROOF SECURITY